Migrating from VuePress

 Этот содержимое пока не доступно на вашем языке.

 VuePress is an open-source static site generator built on Vue.

 VuePress and Astro share some similarities that will help you migrate your project:

 src/pages/folder for file-based routing.
 Creating and managing pages for your site should feel familiar.

-Astro and VuePress are both designed for content-focused websites, with excellent built-in support for Markdown files.
+Astro and VuePress are both designed for content-driven websites, with excellent built-in support for Markdown files.
 Writing in Markdown will feel familiar, and you will be able to keep your existing content.

 Astro has an official integration for using Vue components and supports installing NPM packages, including several for Vue.
 You will be able to write Vue UI components, and may be able to keep some or all of your existing Vue components and dependencies.

 When you rebuild your VuePress site in Astro, you will notice some important differences.